aditya7395/wordpress/plugins/events-manager-ha-custom/README.md

 ### Description:
 This plugin generates a ticket button and Ovationtix Link with the function "EMHaCustom.generateTicketBtn" and a youtube video with the fucntion "EMHaCustom.generateYoutubeLink", which can be done when creating events by adding a customField name ="Ticket Link" and value ="link to the tickets' page" or a customField name ="Ovationtix Link" and value ="Ovationtix_Link", and a customField name ="YoutubeLink" and value = "a link to the youtube video".
 # Example:
-In wordpress->Events->Setting->Formatting-> Single Event Format Page, you need to add a piece of code for gernerating button link:
+In wordpress->Events->Setting->Formatting-> Single Event Format Page, you need to add a piece of code for generating button link:

 ```html
 <p id="event-excerpt"></p>